Edwin-Debrah/Credit-Risk-Analysis---Excel/README.md

 Risk exposure is concentrated in:

-- Self-Employed borrowers
+- Contract and unemployed borrowers
-- Kumasi Main branch
+- Accra Central and Kumasi Main branches
 - High-DTI segments

 While outright High-Risk classifications remain low, financial stress indicators suggest recalibration is warranted.

-This analysis moves beyond dashboard creation.
-It demonstrates portfolio thinking, risk interpretation, and the ability to translate data into actionable financial strategy.
+This analysis demonstrates portfolio thinking, risk interpretation, and the ability to translate data into actionable financial strategy.